-^{}The positions of scribe and chaplain aide may be held by the same individuals throughout the course, or they may rotate among several or all members of the patrol.
+The positions of scribe and chaplain aide may be held by the same individuals throughout the course, or they may rotate among several or all members of the patrol.
+Because of their involvement with the chaplain aides meeting on Days Two, Three, Four and Five, the person or persons serving as chaplain aide should be patrol leader on days other than Days Two or Three or Days Four or Five.